d80ep08th/TestingTutorial/README.md

 ## 2. Get Access Keys
 ### Find a drop down named Access Keys on automate.browserstack.com/dashboard
-> An access key dropdown will give details of your dashboard's  user name and access key
+#### An access key dropdown will give details of your dashboard's  user name and access key
-> These are crucial  for running the python scripts and viewing the output on the browserstack automate dashboard
+#### These are crucial  for running the python scripts and viewing the output on the browserstack automate dashboard

 > If you cant get it right, visit this link:
 > https://www.browserstack.com/docs/automate/selenium/getting-started/python#run-your-first-test
-> In there search for `command_excutor`
-> Browserstack  is pretty cool , it will create a sample python test script using your access-keys
+> In there search for `command_excutor`, since browserstack  is pretty cool , it will create a sample python test script using your access-keys

 ```py
 command_executor='https://<username>:<accesskey>@hub-cloud.browserstack.com/wd/hub